AmrSaber/redirector/readme.md

 redirects:
   - # Will redirect traffic from this domain
     # You can use * in place of domain sections, e.g. *.amr-saber.io, *.*.io, *.amr-saber.*, *.*.* will all match (subdomain.amr-saber.io)
-    # Required field, and must not contain protocol or ports
+    # Required field, and must not contain protocol or port
     from: subdomain.amr-saber.io

     # Will redirect traffic to this URL
-    # Required field, and must be a valid URL; cannot contain a path if `preserve-path` option is set
+    # Required field, and must be a valid URL; cannot contain a path if `preserve-path` option is true
     to: https://google.com

     # Whether or not to preserve the path when redirecting